Astros vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros will take on Paul Goldschmidt and the St. Louis Cardinals at Busch Stadium on Tuesday at 7:45 PM ET, in the first game of a three-game series.
+Kyle Tucker and the Houston Astros are ready for a matchup with Nolan Arenado and the St. Louis Cardinals on Wednesday at 7:45 PM ET.

-The favored Astros have -120 moneyline odds to win against the underdog Cardinals, who are listed at +100.
-The total is 8 runs for this game.
+Oddsmakers list the Cardinals as -115 favorites on the moneyline, while giving the underdog Astros -105 moneyline odds.
+The total for the matchup has been listed at 8.5 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.